fondinfo/slides/mdp/en-p12-basics.md

 - Object assigned to multiple variables
     - Not copied, but receives multiple labels
 - The **type** depends on the currently assigned value
-    - A var doesn't need to be *declared*
+    - A var does not have to be *declared*
-    - But must be *initialized* before use
+    - But it must be *initialized* before use
 - *Reassignment*: new value to an existing var

 ``` py